Stafford Beer

-Anthony Stafford Beer (25 September 1926 – 23 August 2002) was a British theorist, consultant and professor at Manchester Business School.
-He is known for his work in the fields of operational research and management cybernetics, and for his heuristic in systems thinking, "the purpose of a system is what it does."
+Anthony Stafford Beer (25 September 1926 – 23 August 2002) was a British cyberneticist, management theorist and consultant, operational researcher and professor at Manchester Business School.
+He is known for his work in the fields of operational research and management cybernetics (the latter of which he founded), specifically in relation to Project Cybersyn, of which he was the principal architect.
+He is also known for his heuristic in systems thinking that "the purpose of a system is what it does".

 Biography

 Early life

 Anthony Stafford Beer was born in Fulham, London, on 25 September 1926.
 His father was William John Beer, chief statistician at Lloyd's Register of Shipping, who shared a birthday with Stafford's mother, Doris Ethel Beer.
 At the age of 17 Stafford was expelled from Whitgift School.
 He enrolled in philosophy at University College London before enlisting in the British Army as a gunner in the Royal Artillery in 1944, during the Second World War.
 He soon received commissions, first in the Royal Fusiliers, and then as a company commander in the 9th Gurkha Rifles.
-Beer served in the British Raj until 1947, when he returned to England and was assigned to the human factors branch of operations research at the War Office.
+Beer served in the British Raj until 1947, when he returned to England and was assigned to the human factors branch of operational research at the War Office.
 In 1949 he was demobilised, having reached the rank of captain.

 Beer did not use his given first name, "Anthony", instead preferring his middle name, "Stafford".
 His younger brother, Ian, also shared this middle name.
 When Ian was sixteen, Beer persuaded him to sign a document promising not to use "Stafford" as part of his name because Beer "wanted the ‘copyright’ of [the name] Stafford Beer."